intltechventures/Lab.Architecture/HeatMaps/HeatMaps.md

 Enterprise Architecture Heat Maps

-The purpose of an Enterprise Architecture Heat Map is to provide Enterprise Leadership (Business & Technical) with insights and visualization of important weights and trends that may not be as easily comprehended by detail-level tabular reporting of metrics.
+The purpose of an Enterprise Architecture Heat Map is to provide Enterprise Leadership (Business & Technical) with insights and visualization of important weights and trends that may be obscured, or at the very least - not be as easily comprehended, by detail-level tabular reporting of metrics.

 Some potential dimensions to consider for a Heat Map measurement/visualization of the details within the context of an Enterprise Technical Reference Model (TRM) - by system/component: